Phpcraft/core/README.md

 ## Usage

+If you're a PHP developer, feel free to clone this repository, `require "src/autoload.php";`, and feel free to use [the many available APIs](https://timmyrs.github.io/Phpcraft/namespacePhpcraft.html).

-Simply clone this repository and run any file you want — `client.php`, `server.php`, or `listping.php`.
-You can also provide arguments to the client and server — get a list of supported arguments using `php <file> help`.
+Otherwise, feel free to use the pre-made `client.php`, `server.php`, and `listping.php`.
+You can also provide arguments to the client and server; get a list of possible arguments using `php <file> help`.
+Also, the client has a couple of built-in commands — type `.help` in it for more information.

-### Built-in Client Commands

-The client has a couple of built-in commands, which start with a period (`.`) — type `.help` for a list of them.
-If you want to send a message starting with a period, use two periods.